maciejjedrzejczyk/audiogist/README.md

 AudioGist provides detailed debug logs to help you trace the end-to-end processing of audio, transcription, summarization, and chat.
 Logs include full transcripts, user questions, prompts sent to AI backends, API calls, and progress information.

-- Logs are written to a file named `audiogist.log` in the current working directory by default.
+- Logs are written to a file named `audiogist-YYYYMMDD-HHMM.log` in the current working directory by default.
+- The log filename includes a session ID based on the date and hour when the application was started.
+- All tasks performed during a single application run are logged to the same file.
-- You can specify a custom log file path by setting the `AUDIOGIST_LOG` environment variable before starting the application.
+- You can specify a custom log directory by setting the `AUDIOGIST_LOG_DIR` environment variable before starting the application.

+## Recent Updates

+### YouTube Auto-Generated Captions
+- Added support for directly using YouTube's auto-generated captions
+- Significantly faster processing when captions are available
+- Toggle option to enable/disable this feature

+### Enhanced Chat Functionality
+- Fully implemented chat interface for both Ollama and LM Studio backends
+- Improved context handling for more coherent conversations
+- Better error handling and user feedback

+### Improved RAG Processing
+- Extended RAG capabilities to both Ollama and LM Studio
+- Better handling of long transcripts
+- More robust chunking and synthesis

+### Bug Fixes
+- Fixed issues with transcript processing
+- Improved error handling throughout the application
+- Better session state management
+- Fixed indentation and syntax errors